Savior (Rise Against song): Music video

 The accompanying music video was directed by Kevin Kerslake, who had previously directed the band's music videos for "Ready to Fall", and "Re-Education (Through Labor)".
 The video centers around actors wearing animal costumes, who in the beginning, engage in a mosh pit.
 One of the animals, a polar bear, is constantly being punched and kicked by an elephant, and decides to leave.
-While traveling on a bus, it sees the same elephant limping.
+While traveling on a bus, it sees some of the moshers digging for food in a garbage bin, around a barrel of fire, and laying around.
+It then sees the same elephant limping.
 The polar bear reluctantly asks the driver to stop and let the elephant on, who sits next to the polar bear, and the two hold hands.
 Scenes of Rise Against performing and destroying their instruments are intermittently shown throughout.

 McIlrath originally envisioned a simple performance video, with the band "going nuts in a parking lot, trashing equipment, having fun and showing the physical nature of Rise Against".
 However, Kerslake came up with the idea for the animals, as he felt it would be a bizarre element that would keep people watching.
 Despite its humorous nature, Kerslake stated that there were some political undertones in the video, with the polar bear representing endangered species, while the elephant represents the Republican Party of the United States.